codewell/retry-js/README.md

 # @codewell/retry

-Recursively retries a function if it fails
+Recursively retries to call a function if the execution fails.

 ## Installation